Roman Catholic Diocese of Mercedes

 The Diocese of Mercedes (Dioecesis Mercedaniana) is a Latin Church ecclesiastical territory or diocese of the Catholic church in Uruguay.

 History

 The diocese was erected in 1960, from parts of both the Diocese of Salto and the Diocese of San José de Mayo.
 The diocese is a suffragan of the Archdiocese of Montevideo.
 Its see is at the Cathedral of Mercedes.

-The current bishop is Carlos María Collazzi Irazábal, who was appointed in 1995.
+The current bishop is Luis Eduardo González Cedrés, who was appointed in 2023.